todd-fritz/APP-student-grouping-tool/README.md

 Licensing
 ---------

-The inBloom Student Grouping tool is licensed under the Apache license.
+The Student Grouping tool is licensed under the Apache license.
 Please see the file called LICENSE.